Spearfishing: Competitive spearfishing

 Competitive spearfishing is defined by the world governing body CMAS as "the hunting and capture of fish underwater without the aid of artificial breathing devices, using gear that depends entirely on the physical strength of the competitor."
 They publish a set of competition rules that are used by affiliated organisations.

+Since 1994, spearfishing has been at the Micronesian Games, with modern spearfishing making its debut in 2006.

 Notable spearfishers

 This is an alphabetic list of spearfishers who are confirmed by a reliable source or an existing Wikipedia article.